-The field of display metrology continues to benefit from the growing number of instrument developers, along with the ever increasing range of instrumentation designs.
-Along with this opportunity comes the challenge of verifying the accuracy and trace ability of new instruments, as well as their suitability for a given task.
+The field of display metrology benefits from the growing number of instrument developers and new devices.
+These benefits come with the challenge of verifying the accuracy and traceability of new instruments, as well as their suitability for a given task.
+Of special interest are procedures and simple diagnostics for on-site calibration.
 Authors are encouraged to submit papers which describe their recent work in calibrating, testing, and validating new instrumentation.